-The Provincial Administration of Teramo, Italy, has implemented a Road Information Systems (SIS).
-This activity is one of those included in the Pilot Project to increase Road Safety, developed by the local Administration to access to the financial aids forecasted in the National Plan for Road Safety (NPRS) promoted by the Italian Ministry of Public Works (now Ministry of Infrastructure and Transportation).
+Considering these matters, the Provincial Administration of Teramo, Italy, has implemented a Road Sign Management Systems (RSMS) as an important part of a larger integrated road management system.
+This activity is one of those included in the Pilot Project to increase Road Safety, developed by the Administration to access to the financial aids forecasted in the National Plan for Road Safety (NPRS), promoted by the Italian Ministry of Public Works.